Swedish parliament rejects proposed government

-STOCKHOLM (AP) — Swedish lawmakers have rejected a proposed minority coalition of the second largest party, the center-right Moderates, and the small Christian Democrats, leaving the country still without a new government since Sept.
+STOCKHOLM (AP) — Swedish lawmakers on Wednesday rejected a proposed minority coalition of the second largest party, the center-right Moderates, and the small Christian Democrats, leaving the country still without a new government since Sept.
 9 elections.

-Ulf Kristersson, the Moderates leader and likely prime minister, lost the 195-154 vote in the 349-seat Parliament.
+Ulf Kristersson, the Moderates leader and likely prime minister, lost the 195-154 vote in the Parliament.

 Those opposing the coalition said it would mean giving influence to the anti-immigrant Sweden Democrats — Sweden’s third largest party but considered a pariah by many — because the government would be dependent on its support in parliament.

 Wednesday’s vote was the first of a possible four before Parliament Speaker Andreas Norlen must call new elections.
+It was the first time that a candidate for prime minister has ever been rejected by the 349-seat Riksdagen.

 Most Read Nation & World Stories